felipe-castano-95/petra/README.md

 ### Network Model Training

 Once the data to train the network is ready, its time to train the model.
-The neural_network folder contains a README with the necessary steps to train the model.
+The neural_network folder contains a README with the necessary steps to train the model